 Click Configure and Codebook will begin managing a listing of your login credentials and associated websites for AutoFill suggestions:

 Finally, in order to have the AutoFill menu display in Safari, we need to ensure a separate preference in Safari is enabled.
 Launch Safari, click on Preferences in the application menu, and select the AutoFill tab.
-There, ensure "User names and passwords" is checked off.
+There, ensure the "User names and passwords" checkbox is enabled.